Questionnaires & Study Data

 - Phase 5 Questionnaire (PDF, 2.03 MB)

 Self-administered questionnaires obtained information on lifetime pesticide use, and demographic and medical history information.

 Applicators were asked to complete two questionnaires—one that was filled out at a pesticide training/licensing location and one to be filled out at home and mailed back.
-While over 80% of licensed applicators enrolled in the study by completing the on-site form, only 44% returned the second questionnaire.
-Although the content was similar with respect to exposures, the second questionnaire obtained more detailed information one some pesticides, as well as some details of medical history and information on some covariates (e.g., BMI).
+Over 80% of licensed applicators enrolled in the study by completing the on-site form, and 44% of these also completed the take-home questionnaire.
+Although the content was similar, the take-home questionnaire obtained more detailed information on some pesticides, as well as some details of medical history and information on some covariates (e.g., BMI).

 Phase 2 (1999-2003) and Phase 3 (2005-2010) Follow-up Questionnaires

 These phases involved computer-assisted telephone interviews to obtain information on current pesticide use, potential confounders, and medical history.

 In Phase 2, exposure questions were similar for applicators and spouses, and the health questionnaires varied slightly by gender and age.
 Sixty-seven percent of the total cohort completed questionnaires.
 In addition, participants who completed the follow-up survey were asked to do a self-completed food frequency questionnaire (the NCI Diet History Questionnaire, with added items on cooking practices).
 About 39% of the cohort completed the diet questionnaire.
 Buccal cell samples (for DNA) were also collected from 39% of the total cohort.